diogro/expressionVariance-manuscript/main.md

 Technical replicates were summed.
 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads across samples.
 To account for library size and the mean-variance relation in RNA-seq count data, we applied a variance stabilizing transformation implemented in the function vst from the DESeq2 R package [@Love2014-mp] to the genes passing the read-count filters.
-This mean-variance correction was verified by plotting mean-variance relations before and after correction, and these plots can be seen in the supporting information (SI appendix 1).
+This mean-variance correction was verified by plotting mean-variance relations before and after correction, and these plots can be seen in S1 Appendix.
 Some studies still show higher variances for genes with lower expression even after the vst correction, like [blood]{.smallcaps}, [colon]{.smallcaps}, and [stad]{.smallcaps}, but given that these do not show a large difference in the variance rank when compared to the other studies, we do not expect this residual mean effect to be relevant.
 Various technical covariates (like experimental batch, sex, etc.) were manually curated from the metadata associated with each study and accounted for using an independent linear fixed-effects model for each study.
-A list of covariates used for each study is available in the supporting information (SI data 1).
+A list of covariates used for each study is available in S1 Dataset.
 Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection described in @Chen2020-fy.
 This procedure first estimates robust Principal Components for each study and then measures the Mahalanobis distance between each sample and the robust mean.
 Samples that are above the 0.99 percentile in Mahalanobis distance to the mean are marked as outliers and removed.
 We verify that the batch effect correction and outlier removal are reasonable by using PCA scatter plots after each step of the pipeline to check the result for residual problems like groupings or other artifacts.
-These PCA plots before and after batch correction and outlier removal are also included in SI appendix 1.
+These PCA plots before and after batch correction and outlier removal are also included in S1 Appendix.
 After all sample filtering, the mean sample size we used for each data set was 390, with a median of 251, and ranged from 12 to 2931 samples.
 Gene expression standard deviations (SDs) are measured as the residual standard deviations after fixed effect correction and outlier removal.
 We choose standard deviation as a measure of variation to have a statistic on a linear scale, and we do not use the coefficient of variation because we have already corrected for mean differences and for the mean-variance relation inherent to RNA-seq count data [@De_Jong2019-po].